 Can I Recover Data from a Formatted USB Drive Using CMD?

 In some rare cases, CMD might help if the drive’s file system is corrupted and the data is still intact, but it won’t reverse the effects of formatting.
-For true data recovery—especially after formatting—a dedicated data recovery tool is the way to go.
-It’s specifically built to handle formatted drives and locate recoverable files.
+For true formatted pen drive data recovery a dedicated tool is the way to go.
+The one that’s specifically built to handle formatted drives and locate recoverable files.

 You can’t rely on CMD in this situation, it isn’t just ineffective—it could even make things worse.
 For example, if you run CHKDSK on a damaged USB drive, it may mark certain sectors as bad if it finds issues with them.
 Once marked, Windows will treat those sectors as unusable and won’t try to store or read data from them.
 If your files are stored in these marked sectors, they could be permanently lost.